 Use Google Trends to find if your chosen keyword is trendy or not.
 If people are not talking about the topic, there will be no trend.
 So, try to choose a trendy topic.

-Keyword difficulty represents how much difficult it will be to compete with competitors for getting the top position on the search engine result page.
+Keyword difficulty represents how difficult it will be to compete with competitors to get the top position on the search engine result page.
 The more difficulty it shows the more difficult it will be to optimize the keyword.

 Try to pick keywords with a 0%-30% difficulty level.